Agile, swift, graceful, lethal...

 Surviving cubs remain with their mother for 12 – 22 months, after which they will roam with their littermates for a few weeks or up to six months.
 At this time, females split from their siblings, while surviving males will stay together for life or join up with unrelated males to form a coalition.

-The cheetah (Acinonyx jubatus) has 5 subspecies, as follows:
+The cheetah (Acinonyx jubatus) has 4 subspecies, now recognised by the IUCN Cat Specialist Group and detailed as follows:

 • Acinonyx jubatus hecki (Northwest African cheetah)